-1 AUT is New Zealand's fastest growing university 2 & 3.
-You have access to fantastic facilities and software including the latest video recording equipment and a specially designed sound room.
+1 Our City Campus is in the heart of the Auckland CBD 2 & 3 You have access to fantastic facilities and software including the latest video recording equipment and a specially designed sound room.

 Big-hearted and diverse

 As an AUT student you study at a modern and innovative university, and have endless opportunities to make your mark.
 Our students come from a variety of backgrounds, and you find all the support, encouragement and inspiration you need.
 We offer some of the most comprehensive student services and support in New Zealand, but you find care and support beyond these services - in conversations with lecturers, group work with classmates and in the many campus events.
 They're all reasons why 9 out of 10 AUT graduates recommend us as a great place to study.